josdejong/mathjs/docs/complex_numbers.md

 A `Complex` object has the following functions:

 - `clone()`.
 Create a clone of the complex number.
+- `equals(other)`.
+Test whether a complex number equals an other complex value.
+  Two complex numbers are equal when both their real and imaginary parts are equal.
 - `toString()`.
 Returns a string representation of the complex number, formatted as `a + bi` where `a` is the real part and `b` the imaginary part.
 The values are rounded to a fixed precision.
 The precision is defined in the